Victoria’s Secret Model Maya Stepper Makes It To The Cover Of ‘Elle Mexico’ And She Is Very Happy

 #Repost @elle_mexico ・・・ SO HAPPY TO BE ON THE COVER OF @elle_mexico WITH THIS RATHER UNUSUAL PICTURE OF ME.
 What do u guys think????
 Thank you to my incredible team!
 We had such a fun day all feeling like rockstars????????????
 Foto: @anairam10 Modelo: @mayastepper Styling: @raul_al Make up: @danavilan Pelo: @_uncle__lee_ Set design: @laurenelizabethbahr Location: @pier59studios

 “You are amazing, Maya,” one of her fans commented on the picture.

 “HOLY S**T girl this is EPIC,” another fan wrote.
 Other fans congratulated her and reminded her that she is doing a great job, adding that she deserves to receive more recognition for her hard work and passion.

 The model, who is based in New York, also attended a jazz gig to celebrate the reopening of New York’s iconic Webster Hall, which took place on Friday, April 26.
-Maya posted various videos from the event which shows that she was thoroughly enjoying the event.
+Maya posted various videos from the event, which shows that she was thoroughly enjoying herself.
 She, however, returned home earlier than a lot of people and announced in her stories that she left the venue because she is boring.

 “Thank you all for being here.
-This s–t means a lot to me.
+This s**t means a lot to me.
 I know the Avengers is playing in a theater down the block and all, but the Avengers aren’t even real.”